 Any accounts with significant balances are reviewed separately to determine an appropriate allowance based on the facts and circumstances of the specific account.
-During our reviews for 2012 and 2011, we analyzed several of our slower-paying customers and determined that no additional reserves were necessary.
-Based on these criteria, we determined that allowances for doubtful accounts receivable of \$549,000 and \$380,000 at December 31, 2012 and 2011, respectively, were required.
+During our reviews for 2013 and 2012, we analyzed several of our slower-paying customers and determined that no additional reserves were necessary.
+Based on these criteria, we determined that allowances for doubtful accounts receivable of \$522,000 and \$549,000 at December 31, 2013 and 2012, respectively, were required.

 Deferred Tax Assets - U.S. GAAP guidance requires that all deferred tax assets of the company be assessed to determine if a valuation allowance is required.
-A valuation allowance is required that it is more likely than not, or greater than a 50% probability, that some portion or all of the deferred tax assets will not be realized.
+A valuation allowance is required if it is determined that it is more likely than not, or greater than a 50% probability, that some portion or all of the deferred tax assets will not be realized.
 The guidance states further that "forming a conclusion that a valuation allowance is not needed is difficult when there is negative evidence such as cumulative losses in recent years."
-Based on our tax losses in prior tax years and the lack of verifiable positive evidence of sufficient future taxable income to fully use our net operating loss carryforward and other deferred tax assets, we established valuation allowances against all U.S. deferred tax assets of \$4.43 million as of December 31, 2011.
+Based on our tax losses in tax years prior to 2012 and the lack of verifiable positive evidence of sufficient future taxable income to fully use our net operating loss carryforward and other deferred tax assets, we established valuation allowances against all U.S. deferred tax assets of \$4.43 million as of December 31, 2011.
 As of each reporting date, management considers new evidence, both positive and negative, that could impact its view with regard to future realization of deferred tax assets.
-For the year ended December 31, 2012, cumulative positive taxable income over the last three years had been generated, offsetting the negative evidence of cumulative losses in previous years.
+For the years ended December 31, 2013 and 2012, cumulative positive taxable income over the last three years had been generated, offsetting the negative evidence of cumulative losses in previous years.
 We also determined that our expectations of future taxable income in upcoming tax years would be sufficient to result in full utilization of these net operating loss carryforwards and deferred tax assets prior to any statutory expiration.
-As a result, management determined that sufficient positive evidence exists as of December 31, 2012 to conclude that it is more likely than not deferred tax assets resulted in an income tax benefit during the year ended December 31, 2012 of \$3.73 million.
-A valuation allowance remains against certain deferred tax assets resulted in an income tax benefit during the year ended December 31, 2012 of \$3.73 million.
-A valuation allowance remains against certain deferred tax assets relating to state net operating loss carryforwards from our e-commerce and home party operating subsidiaries due to the timing uncertainty of when the subsidiaries will generate cumulative positive taxable income to utilize the associated deferred tax assets.
-A valuation allowance also remains against certain deferred tax assets relating to investment loss carryforwards because our current investments are classified as held-to-maturity, indicating they will be redeemed at par value and will not generate gains sufficient to utilize the associated deferred tax assets.
+As a result, management determined that sufficient positive evidence exist as of December 31, 2013 and 2012 to conclude that it is more likely than not deferred tax assets of \$4.04 million and \$3.73 million, respectively, are realizable, and we reduced our valuation allowance accordingly.
+The reduction of the valuation allowances against these deferred tax assets resulted in an income tax benefit during the years ended December 31, 2013 and 2012 of \$1,000 and \$3.73 million, respectively.
+A valuation allowance remained at December 31, 2013 and 2012 against certain deferred tax assets relating to state net operating loss carryforwards from our e-commerce and home party operating subsidiaries due to the timing uncertainty of when the subsidiaries will generate cumulative positive taxable income to utilize the associated deferred tax assets.
+A valuation allowance also remained at December 31, 2013 and 2012 against certain deferred tax assets relating to investment loss carryforwards because our current investments were classified as held-to-maturity as of December 31, 2012, indicating they would be redeemed at par value, and they did not generate gains sufficient to utilize the associated deferred tax assets when they matured in 2013.